Patient's Query

 Hi doctor,

-Every morning when I wake up my mouth is full of saliva and many days it comes out of my mouth while sleeping.
-And in the day, saliva comes to mouth every 2 to 3 minutes.
+Every morning when I wake up, my mouth is full of saliva, and many days it comes out of my mouth while sleeping.
+And in the day, saliva comes to the mouth every two to three minutes.
 The problem of morning saliva has been there for more than one year.
 I have to wake up every morning early because saliva starts coming out of my mouth.

 Hi,